TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 :php:`GeneralUtility::makeInstance(\Vendor\Extension\Some\Class::class)` and hand over mandatory and optional :php:`__construct()` arguments as additional arguments.

-There are two additional quirks to that:
+There are two quirks to that:

 * First, a class instantiated through makeInstance() can implement :php:`SingletonInterface`.
   This empty interface definition tells makeInstance() to instantiate the object exactly once for this request, and if another makeInstance() call asks for it, *the same object instance* is returned - otherwise makeInstance() always creates a new object instance and returns it.

-* Second, makeInstance() allows :ref:`"XCLASS'ing" <xclasses>`.
-This is a (rather dirty way to substitute a (usually core) class with an own implementation.
+* Second, makeInstance() allows :ref:`"XCLASSing" <xclasses>`.
+This is a - rather dirty -
+  way to substitute a class with a custom implementation.
 XCLASS'ing in general is brittle and seen as a last resort hack if no better solution is available.
-In connection with symfony containers, XCLASS'ing services should be avoided in general and service overrides should be used instead.
+In connection with Symfony containers, XCLASSing services should be avoided in general and service overrides should be used instead.
 Core is still working on this, though.
-In contrast, XCLASS'ing is still useful for data objects, and there is no good other solution on the horizon.
+In contrast, XCLASSing is still useful for data objects, and there is no good other solution on the horizon.

 Using :php:`makeInstance()` worked very well for a long time.
-It however lacked a feature that has been added to the PHP world after makeInstance() has been invented: Dependency injection.
+It however lacked a feature that has been added to the PHP world after makeInstance() had been invented: Dependency injection.
-There are lots of articles about dependency injection on the net, so we won't go too deep here, and just want to give the main idea: The general issue appears when classes follow the `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_
+There are lots of articles about dependency injection on the net, so we won't go too deep here but rather present the main idea: The general issue appears when classes follow the `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_
 principle: One of the standard examples is logging.
-Let's say a class responsibility is the creation of users - it checks everything and finally writes a row to database.
+Let's say a class's responsibility is the creation of users - it checks everything and finally writes a row to database.
 Now, since this is an important operation, the class wants to log an information like "I just created user 'foo'".
-And this is where dependency injection enters the game: Logging is a huge topic, there are various error levels, the information can be written to various destinations and so on.
-The little class does not want to deal with all those details, but just tell the framework: "Please give me some logger I can use and take care of all details, I don't want to know them".
-This separation is the heart of "single responsibility" and "separation of concerns".
+And this is where dependency injection enters the game: Logging is a huge topic, there are various levels of error, information can be written to various destinations and so on.
+The little class does not want to deal with all those details, but just wants to tell the framework: "Please give me some logger I can use and that takes care of all details, I don't want to know about details".
+This separation is the heart of *single responsibility* and *separation of concerns*.

 Dependency injection does two things for us here: First, it allows separating concerns, and second, it hands the task of finding an appropriate implementation of a dependency over to the framework, so the framework decides - based on configuration - which specific instance is given to the consumer.
-Note in our example, the log instance itself may have dependencies again - the process of object creation and preparation may be recursive!
+Note in our example, the logging instance itself may have dependencies again - the process of object creation and preparation may be further nested.

 In more abstract software engineering terms: `Dependency injection <https://en.wikipedia.org/wiki/Dependency_injection>`_ is a pattern used to delegate the task of resolving class dependencies away from a consumer